 But if you want an indoor dog park and agility for your dog, I have other suggestions.
 Read on!

-About The Dog Gym Indoor Dog Playground in Houston
+Agility & Indoor Dog Parks in Houston

 Review of The Dog Gym Houston (Tammy Struts Her Stuff)

 She’s not a bad dog.
 She’s just a people dog, not a dog dog.
 But before she decided other dogs are evil, she attended weekly training classes and even competed in a local obedience event, taking 2nd place.